Who can become a limited company director?

 What about the company secretary role?

-The company secretary role is an optional one.
-It had been a mandatory appointment prior to the introduction of the 2006 Companies Act.
 You may still decide to appoint a secretary to undertake any of the company’s administrative roles.

 A director can also be a secretary, although the director(s) are ultimately responsible for any decisions made on behalf of the company.